nthung1021/bookstore-web-clean-architecture/README.md

 DB_PASS=<user-password> # Password of the user, can be the root user DB_NAME=bookstore-ca    # Name of the database, can be any name, default is bookstore-ca
 ```

+- In MySQL Workbench, after creating the connection, make sure to create database (schema) with the name is the one included in .env file (`DB_NAME`)

 - Open CMD and run the following commands to run the backend